Coral Gables Pedestrian Accident Lawyer

 How Our Pedestrian Accident Lawyers in Coral Gables Build Your Case

-That might mean reviewing police reports, pulling traffic or security camera footage, and collecting photos from the scene.
+That might mean reviewing police reports, pulling traffic or security camera footage, collecting photos from the scene, obtaining surveillance footage, and gathering witness statements.
+It is also important to document the vehicle involved, including taking photos and noting the license plate number.
 We will also go through your medical records and speak with the doctors who treated you so we can explain your injuries clearly and accurately when presenting our demand for compensation.

 If there are witnesses, we’ll get their statements.
 And if your case calls for it, we may bring in experts—like accident reconstruction specialists or long-term care planners—to help explain what the future might look like.
 The more solid information we have, the stronger and more persuasive your claim becomes.